-1. Municipal Property Tax Assistance:
+1. Municipal Property Tax Assistance: The municipal portion of the

 The municipal portion of the property tax assistance is limited to the Rehabilitation period and Development Period of the project.
 The municipal portion of the property tax assistance will be undertaken in accordance with the provisions of Section 365.1(1) of the Municipal Act.
 The municipal portion of the property tax assistance may start at the beginning of the